hom3mad3/responsive-form/README.md

 **Tests**

-as I lack a lot of experience, there is a lot of things to learn when it comes to testing, so I decided to try behaviour-driven approach for the first time.
+as I lack experience, there is a lot of things to learn when it comes to testing, so I decided to try behaviour-driven approach for the first time.
 Mocha is very friendly, and uses english like assertions, but maybe for jquery testing I would rather have used Q-Unit.

 **Validation**